AtomicReact/AtomicReact/docs/Atom.md

     └── css
 ```

-Inside `AtomicDir/js` there is Atom's whole logic.
+Inside `AtomicDir/js` is the Atom's whole logic.
 Each Atom has its own logic, so if you create an Atom called by `MyFirstAtom.html` on `AtomicDir/html`, its respective logic will be in `AtomicDir/js/MyFirstAtom.js`.

 ### Main Class